 Under Marywood's Early Admission Plan, well-qualified students may enroll in the University after the completion of their junior year of high school if they have completed all the high school units required for admission and offer evidence of the maturity necessary to perform well in a university environment.
 A candidate must have the recommendation of the secondary school principal.

 Marywood welcomes adults who have been away from formal education for a few years.
 For many in this group, life experiences reflecting a high level of motivation and personal success may be better predictors of academic success than are high school records.
-Project GREAT provides orientation programs and support for mature learners, including the development of part-time academic schedules, with day and/or evening classes.
+Project GREAT provides for mature learners, including the development of part-time academic schedules, with day and/or evening classes.

 Candidates offered admission who, for reasons of travel or work, wish to defer enrollment for one or two semesters, should notify in writing the Director of University Admissions of their intentions on or before May 1 or another designated reply date, depending upon the semester of enrollment.
 Students requesting a deferral beyond one year, or who have previously had their application deferred from another semester, will be required to submit a new application.